uiua-lang/uiua/readme.md

   cargo install --git https://github.com/uiua-lang/uiua uiua -F full cargo install --git https://github.com/uiua-lang/uiua uiua
   ```
-- If you use Nix or NixOS, you can clone this repo and do following:
+- If you use Nix or NixOS, you can clone this repo and do the following:
   ```
   nix develop    # to drop into a shell prompt with all the dependencies cargo check    # to make sure you can compile/build latest version